Monday, July 27, 2020

 Make 3 chains turn the work.

-Then make 1dc into the space of V stitch.
-Then make 9 more dc s to the same space.
+Then make 1dc into the space of the V stitch.
+Then make 9 more dc s in the same space.

 2ch, 1dc to the dc below.